Federal Building & U.S. Courthouse, Danville

-Property Managers: Philip Heimlich and Leigh Ann Davis
+Property Manager: Leigh Ann Davis

-Public Hours: 8:00 a.m. to 4:30 p.m., Monday through Friday (except federal holidays).
+Public Hours: 8 a.m.– 4:30 p.m.
+Monday through Friday (except federal holidays)

 On Sept.
-3, 1915, Danville’s Chapter of the Daughters of the American Revolution unveiled a memorial to Revolutionary War soldiers buried in Vermilion County.
-This cast bronze replica of Daniel Chester French’s sculpture “The Minuteman” stands atop a granite base in front of the courthouse’s west façade.
+3, 1915, Danville’s Chapter of the Daughters of the American Revolution (DAR) unveiled a memorial to Revolutionary War soldiers buried in Vermilion County.
+Restored by the DAR in 2015, this cast bronze replica of the Daniel Chester French sculpture The Minuteman stands atop a granite base in front of the courthouse’s west façade.